 Because electric cars run on electricity, any power outlet is a refueling station, and the electrons can come from any source including solar power or wind turbines.
 Can't do that with a gasoline car.
 Unfortunately at 120 volts the recharge rate is pretty slow, but at least if you're stuck you can almost always find a power outlet.
-See Understanding charging rates and effective trip speed for more information on charging rates.
+See Electric car charging speed and effective trip speed on road trips for more information on charging rates.

 Like a gasoline car, you drive an electric car and occasionally have to refuel it.
 In a gasoline car refueling is done at a gasoline station, with an electric car it's done at a charging station.
 They're essentially the same act.
 You attach a cable, or hose, to the car, to refill the energy storage.
 Instead of liquid flammable fuels you're using electricity.

 While electric cars run on electricity, they cannot be plugged directly into regular power outlets.
 Instead a charging station, or electric vehicle service equipment (EVSE), is used instead.
 EVSE's have a special purpose power connector with safety procedures to prevent you driving away with the charging cord connected, or from being electrocuted in the rain.
 Car makers provide a portable EVSE along with the electric car, so you can plug into any regular power outlet.

 Electric cars take a "long time to recharge" because of the physics of recharging battery packs.
 Battery packs store electricity as chemical reactions, which aren't the sort of thing one can rush.
 See Why does charging a battery take so long?
 Hint: reversible electrochemical reactions cannot be rushed